-Long-hole stoping with fill, cut-and-fill and possibly room-and-pillar mining with fill are the only methods viable for sustained operations today.
+Long-hole stoping with fill (LHOS), cut-and-fill and possibly room-and-pillar mining with fill are the only methods viable for sustained operations today.
+LHOS is the preferred mining method with limited cut-and-fill mining at Bunker Hill.
 Room-and-pillar mining is not in the current plan.
 Timbered ground support has been replaced with newer ground support technology of rock bolts, mesh, shotcrete and steel sets as required.
 Ground conditions are generally good to excellent at Bunker Hill and the rest of the mines in the Silver Valley.
 Bunker Hill does not have a history of rock burst events that are frequent in the deeper mines to the east.